homer0/codebox/README.md

 An image based on [code-server](https://hub.docker.com/r/codercom/code-server) with some extra features.

+With code-server, you get a browser based VSCode, and this image adds SSH support, oh-my-zsh, nvm, nginx reverse proxy to access ports other than `80` and `443`, and a few more features.

 ## ⚠️ Disclaimer

 I suck at Docker and Bash, so, some of the code may be a bit messy, and it may not follow the best practices.
 This project is my excuse to learn about both things.